 San Antonio Spurs legend David Robinson (08/06/65) was a first-round draft pick for the franchise in 1987, although Naval obligations prevented him from joining the team until the 1989-90 season.

-Here’s everything you could possibly need to know about the best David Robinson rookie cards, including info about three top options, and sportscard investment advice for the future.
+Here’s everything you could need to know about the best David Robinson rookie cards, including info about three top options and sportscard investment advice for the future.

-We’ve listed a trio of the best Robinson RCs to keep an eye out for on the market in order of how much attention a high graded copy tends to receive.
+We’ve listed a trio of the best Robinson RCs to watch on the market in order of how much attention a high-graded copy tends to receive.

 Seen as the definitive Robinson RC card, the 1989 Hoops was a unique card for the time.
 It was one of the few first-year players to be featured in a product during his rookie season, while it was considered to be a short print.
 (It was the first basketball card to feature a player in his rookie season since the 1970-71 Topps oversized set that featured both Pete Maravich and Calvin Murphy.)

 Top-Rated: Jason Kidd Rookie Cards